 What we found was that when you do that, you can multiply the amount of meetings you set by two to five times, because it's so much more efficient, and so much easier.
 It literally eliminates the prospecting or lead chasing component out of the process.

-I'm basically in the driver's seat of owning market presence, analyst relations, press relations, and demand gen, but because of my sales, to sales operations, to marketing operations, and demand gen background, I almost always skew my work to demand gen: I always ask myself and my team, “What is this going to do for the sales team?”.
+I'm basically in the driver's seat of owning market presence, analyst relations, press relations, and demand gen, but because of my sales, to sales operations, to marketing operations, and demand gen background, I almost always skew my work to demand gen:

 One of my first mentors, she always said, “You're in demand gen, so tell me right now if there's anything that you're doing that doesn't affect the sales team.
 If the answer is no, this doesn't affect sales teams, you should probably hand it off to someone else.”
 I take that mentality for almost everything that I do.